By Belize specialist Leticia

 Belize’s southern Cayo District is today a peaceful, backcountry sort of place covered in fruit farms, tropical forest and nature reserves, but its scattering of prominent Maya ruins speak of a bellicose past.

-Most visitors to the area visit Caracol, the largest archeological site in the country with multiple plazas and a towering pyramid.
+Most visitors to the area visit Caracol, the largest archaeological site in the country with multiple plazas and a towering pyramid.
 Yet the ruin I’m most fond of is Xunantunich, several hours’ drive north of Caracol.
 It’s smaller, but I find this makes for a more personal experience.

 You enter the site via the ceremonial square.
 Here the surrounding jungle has been cleared back and you find yourself facing the terraced pyramid El Castillo.
 Climb it to see the top terrace’s carved frieze up close — it depicts a figure surrounded by knots and ropes, believed to be a god being born.